 A Two Session Workshop

-For groups of 10 or more, please email Aaisha Ahad at firstname.lastname@example.org to set up dates for your district.
+For groups of 10 or more, please email Aaisha Ahad at firstname.lastname@example.org to set up specific dates for your district.

 Intended Audience: Paraprofessionals (teacher aides) working with Special Needs Children – Kindergarten through Age 22, Special and General Education Teachers, and Administrators